auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 The service now includes several other methods for handling authentication.

 - `handleCallback` - looks for an authentication result in the URL hash and processes it with the `parseHash` method from auth0.js
 - `localLogin` - sets the user's ID Token, and a time at which the ID Token will expire.
-The expiry time is converted to milliseconds so that we can more easily work with the native JavaScript `Date` object
+The expiry time is converted to milliseconds so that the native JavaScript `Date` object can be used
 - `renewTokens` - uses the `checkSession` method from auth0.js to renew the user's authentication status, and calls `localLogin` if the login session is still valid
 - `logout` - removes the user's tokens from memory.
 It also calls `webAuth.logout` to log the user out at the authorization server
 - `isAuthenticated` - checks whether the local storage flag is present and equals "true", and that the expiry time for the ID Token has passed